Welcome to EcoArts Connections!

 Reception 6 pm

-PANEL Inspiration, Impacts, and Action: An Arts/Science/Society Conversation is a discussion inspired by Chris Jordan’s photographs, the impact of mass consumption on the environment, and the possibilities of reuse, recycling, and renewal.
+PANEL Inspiration, Impacts, and Action: An Arts/Science/Society Conversation is a discussion inspired by Chris Jordan’s photographs, the impact of mass consumption on the trade cryptocurrency south africa environment, and the possibilities of reuse, recycling, and renewal.
 Panelists are biologist Dr. Sharon Collinge, cultural journalist Jennifer Heath, and Zero Waste pioneer Eric Lombardi; moderated by EcoArts Connections director Marda Kirn.

 January 27 – April 8, 2011